HMAS Jervis Bay (AKR 45): RAN

 Based in Darwin after commissioning, Jervis Bay was in a fortuitous position to respond to the 1999 East Timorese crisis, and was used to provide logistic support to the Australian-led INTERFET peacekeeping taskforce.
 The catamaran was the first RAN ship to reach Dili; deploying 3RAR to the city's damaged docks on 12 September.
 Jervis Bay was then used to transport soldiers and equipment between Darwin and Dili: she was capable of sailing the 430 nmi in around 11 hours at an average speed of approximately 45 kn.
 The catamaran was also used to transport humanitarian aid, and relocate displaced persons.

-During the two years of the ship's charter by the RAN, Jervis Bay made 107 trips between Darwin and East Timor, shipping 20,000 passengers, 430 vehicles and 5,600 tonnes of freight, becoming known as the "Dili Express".
+During the two years of the ship's commission in the RAN, Jervis Bay made 107 trips between Darwin and East Timor, shipping 20,000 passengers, 430 vehicles and 5,600 tonnes of freight, becoming known as the "Dili Express".
 Running the catamaran was found to be more efficient than using air transport to move materiel to and from East Timor, with the higher sailing speed meaning she could turn around a payload faster than multiple C-130 Hercules flights for an equivalent load.

 In March 2010, the ship was retroactively awarded the battle honour "East Timor 1999–2000".

-The successful use of a catamaran in military logistics operations led to the acquisition of three Incat catamarans by the United States military (Joint Venture (Incat 050), Spearhead (060), and Swift (061)) and prompted the development of the Independence class littoral combat ships as trimarans.
+The successful use of a catamaran in military logistics operations led to the acquisition of three Incat catamarans by the United States military (Joint Venture, Spearhead and Swift) and prompted the development of the Independence class littoral combat ships as trimarans.